Changes in Star Wars re-releases: Jabba's palace

 In the theatrical release of the film, Oola's death is filmed from outside the rancor pit: she falls into the pit, and her scream is heard from off-screen.
 In the 1997 edition, extra shots were inserted depicting her in the pit, including shots where she looks up to the crowd, the pit door being raised, and a shot of her terror.
 The rancor and Oola as she screams remain off-screen.
 Femi Taylor, who played Oola, impressed critics with her ability to reprise the role over a decade later without visible difference.
 Wired notes that "they put a different eyeshadow color on her, so she's not exactly seamless."
 James Whitbrook at io9 praised the additions to the scene, writing that it teased the rancor well while still keeping the monster a surprise for Luke's later battle with it.
 Conversely, Den of Geek UK criticized the additions as unnecessary and felt that they made the audience familiar with the pit, weakening Luke's scene.

 In 2004, Lucas revealed that he had considered adding a shot of Fett escaping the sarlacc, but decided against it because it would have detracted from the scene's focus: Jabba's death.
-Fett's survival was eventually depicted in the Disney+ live-action streaming series The Mandalorian (2019–present) and The Book of Boba Fett (2021–2022).
+Fett's survival was eventually depicted in the Disney+ live-action streaming series The Mandalorian (2019–2023) and The Book of Boba Fett (2021–2022).

 Climax on the second Death Star

-At the climax of the film, the Emperor tortures Luke with Force lightning, prompting Darth Vader to throw the Emperor down a chasm.
+At the climax of the film, the Emperor tortures Luke with Force lightning, prompting Vader to throw the Emperor down a chasm.
 In the original version of the scene, Vader has no dialogue.
 Starting with the 2011 edition, Vader mutters "No" and then yells a drawn-out "No!", creating a parallel with his near-identical cry at the end of Revenge of the Sith.
 This addition was described as being unnecessary at best, and at worst being clumsy, sounding terrible, and seeming to mock the scene in the prequel.
 A Polygon writer argues that the change displays a distrust in the audience's ability to interpret Vader's emotions and further that it made the emotional scene "laughable".

 In the scene where Anakin Skywalker is unmasked, the 2004 edition digitally removed his eyebrows to reflect Anakin burning on Mustafar at the end of Revenge of the Sith.
-Actor Sebastian Shaw's brown eyes were also digitally changed to blue to match Hayden Christensen's eye color.